Tuvalu - Will this country soon be gone?

 Tuvalu from aboveVisa application cardTuvalu visa

 In Fiji airport at the customs, I was heavily asked by the immigration security officer, due to my stop and goes in and out of Fiji the last few weeks and about my itinerary in general.
 They asked everything about my trip from where to where and what I have done.
 She wanted to see all my visa and even asked how expensive it was but denied to answer that question.
-After 15 minutes she let me go and I was surprised that the plane took off exactly on time from Fiji and arrived on time in Tuvalu.
-I didn't expect that at all!
+After 15 minutes of probing, I was finally waved through, just in time to board my flight.

 Small renovated airport in funafuti 2018